Menu

 Habitats and Wildlife

-Waters flowing from an extensive salt marsh in Green Harbor and along the Marshfield-Duxbury line, as well as from the Cut River and the Duck Hill River, join together form Duxbury’s Back River, which enters Duxbury Bay at the Powder Point Bridge, and empties into Cape Cod Bay.
-The Back River is visible from the “back” (as opposed to oceanfront) side of Duxbury Beach Park.
+Waters flowing from an extensive salt marsh in Green Harbor and along the Marshfield-Duxbury line, as well as from the Cut River and the Duck Hill River, join together to form Duxbury’s Back River, which enters Duxbury Bay at the Powder Point Bridge, and then empties into Cape Cod Bay.
+The Back River is visible from the “back” (as opposed to oceanfront) side of Duxbury Beach Reservation.

 A 2018 survey indicates that the numbers of species observed on Duxbury Beach are as follows.
 Birds: 127, Mammals: 8, and Plants: 36.
-Some notable residents are the Snowy Owl, the Piping Plover, and the Least Tern.
-The latter two are considered to be threatened species by state and/or federal law.
-The Duxbury Beach Endangered Species Program, enacted by the Duxbury Police Department, offers protection during the spring and summer.
+Some notable visitors are horseshoe crab, snowy owl, piping plover, and least tern.
+The latter two have been designed protected species by state and/or federal law.
+Duxbury Beach Reservation’s Endangered Species Program offers protection for nesting piping plover and least tern during the spring and summer.

 • A photograph of an entrance road with property signs.
 A marsh and a bridge are in the background.